DWY4YU8dwpNjzdlShgDPlGEMGiiZlYit8ufkzM3z

 못 가다 (can’t go)못 가거든요mot ga-geo-deun-yo(because) I can’t go

 Politeness: Use ~거든요 in polite conversations.
-In very casual speech, some speakers drop ~거든.
+In very casual speech, speakers may drop ~거든.

 3) When to use it (real-life cases)